kanabira/kanabira/README.md

-:shipit: seowa
+# :shipit: seowa

 #

-Currently a university student majoring in Software Development.
+Currently a university student majoring in Software Development :weary:.
 My workflow revolves around impulsive interests whether it'd be trying to come up with game enviroments in Gaea or learning LLM.
 I have been coding on and off for the past few years just for fun.

 :link: Contact me at: :link:
-Discord: kan.a
+<li>Discord: kan.a</li>
-Instagram: seo.wah
+<li>Instagram: seo.wah</li>

 #

 ### :wrench: Languages